 The Doctoral Program Architecture and Sciences of the City (EDAR) is part of Doctoral School of EPFL (EDOC).
 It brings together in one doctoral program the world of architecture and that of social sciences concerned with the inhabited space and combines basic and applied research in an interdisciplinary perspective.
-Comprised of faculty members active within more than twenty laboratories of EPFL, the EDAR program receives three times a year new doctoral students interested in its scientific orientations which encompass four research areas across the researches conducted in the laboratories.
+Comprised of faculty members active within more than 30 laboratories of EPFL, the EDAR doctoral program receives three times a year new doctoral candidates interested in its scientific orientations which encompass three research areas across the researches conducted in the laboratories.

 The EDAR program is based on two fundamental principles: interdisciplinarity and dialogue between basic and applied research.

-Interdisciplinarity as conceived of in the EDAR doctoral programme is multidimensional.
+Interdisciplinarity as conceived of in the EDAR doctoral program is multidimensional.
 It is situated inside architecture (history, theory, projects) and in the urban sciences (geography, urban sociology, environmental economics, housing and networking, urbanism and spatial planning), but also between the two fields in that it is based on the role of a mediator between the problems of the city, of mobility, of space, and of inhabiting it.
-Finally, the openness of the EDAR doctoral programme to mathematics, the sciences of matter and life and the science of engineering is part of its essential choice.
-The programme also maintains particularly close relations with the School of Architecture, Civil and Environmental Engineering (ENAC), which regards interdisciplinarity and transdisciplinarity as fundamental and is the origin of a large part of the faculty and doctoral students of EDAR.
+Finally, the openness of the EDAR doctoral program to mathematics, the sciences of matter and life and the science of engineering is part of its essential choice.
+The program also maintains particularly close relations with the School of Architecture, Civil and Environmental Engineering (ENAC), which regards interdisciplinarity and transdisciplinarity as fundamental and is the origin of a large part of the faculty and Doctoral candidates of EDAR.

 Upcoming public defense

 EPFL EDAR program